 Do your research online and check what the weather will be like during your vacation.
 If it is the middle of summer, you may not need plenty of winter gear.
 Remember to include your swimming suit and sarong!

 We hope that you enjoyed reading this guideline on what to wear on safari in South Africa.
-If you have any more questions on what to pack share your question with us in the comment section below.
+If you have any more questions on the best African safari clothes and what to pack for your trip, share your question with us in the comment section below.

 If you need help planning your next safari, contact us today.